 If your local clinic does not offer medication at the clinic, they still may be able to provide you with an extra prescription for medicine to treat chlamydia or gonorrhea infections that may be experienced by your partner(s).
 The prescription can be filled at your local pharmacy.

-EPT is covered by Medi-Cal and FPACT so it is free!
+EPT is often covered by California programs like Medi-Cal and FamilyPACT, so it may be low-cost or free!

 Be an advocate for EPT!